withastro/docs/src/pages/en/core-concepts/astro-components.md

 ```

 :::caution
-HTML element attributes will be converted to strings, so functions and objects don't work predictably when passed as HTML attributes.
+HTML attributes will be converted to strings, so functions and objects don't work when passed to HTML elements.
-Notably, you can't assign an event handler to an HTML element in an Astro component:
+For example, you can't assign an event handler to an HTML element in an Astro component:

 ```astro
 ---